 Please note that the natural content of resin in wood can affect the colour expression, when oiling with clear and coloured oil.
 The reaction to the resin depends on wood species, but it is particularly pronounced on softwood, e.g. pine.

 Especially about coloured oils:

-If the colour White, Invisible or Nordic is used, the floor must always be finished with the same colour.
+- If the colour White or Invisible is used, the floor must always be finished with the same colour.
 Clear oil can affect the colour intensity and create a slightly yellowing effect.

 Care and maintenance, oiled surfaces:

 If the existing oil surface is sound and stable the floor can be refreshed with Rustic Top Oil.

 On floors and worktops, refresh with Rustic Oil clear, if the surface shows sign of wear.
 Method as described under "Finishing with Rustic Oil".

 Finishing with lacquer - Floors: